A Ranking Game for Imitation Learning: Implementation and Experiment Details

-\textbf{Policy Optimization:} We implement RANK-PAL and RANK-RAL with policy learning using SAC~\cite{haarnoja2018soft}.
+\textbf{Policy Optimization:} We implement RANK-PAL and RANK-RAL with policy learning using SAC~\citep{haarnoja2018soft}.
 We build upon the SAC code~\citep{SpinningUp2018} (https://github.com/openai/spinningup) without changing any hyperparameters.

 \textbf{Reward Learning:} For reward learning, we use an MLP parameterized by two hidden layers of $64$ dimensions each.
 Furthermore, we clip the outputs of the reward network between [$-10,10$] range to keep the range of rewards bounded while also adding an L2 regularization of $0.01$.
-We add absorbing states to early terminated agent trajectories following ~\citet{kostrikov2019imitation}.
+We add absorbing states to early terminated agent trajectories following~\citet{kostrikov2019imitation}.
+For training the ranking loss until convergence in both update strategies (PAL and RAL), we used evaluation on a holdout set that is 0.1 the total dataset size as a proxy for convergence.

-\textbf{Data sharing between players}: We rely on data sharing between players to utilize the same data for both players' gradient updates.
+\textbf{Data sharing between players}: We rely on data sharing between players to utilize the same collected transitions for both players' gradient updates.
 The reward learning objective in RANK-PAL and RANK-RAL requires rolling out the current policy.
 This makes using an off-policy routine for training the policy player quite inefficient, since off-policy model-free algorithms update a policy frequently even when executing a trajectory.
-To remedy this, we reuse the data collected with a mixture of policies obtained during the current off-policy policy learning step for training the reward player.
+To remedy this, we reuse the data collected with a mixture of policies obtained during the previous off-policy policy learning step for training the reward player.
 This allows us to reuse the same data for policy learning as well as reward learning at each iteration.

-\textbf{Ranking loss for reward shaping via offline annotated rankings}: In practice, to increase the size of the offline dataset and prevent overfitting, we augment the offline dataset by regressing the snippets (length $l$) of each offline trajectory ($\pi^i$) to $k_i*l$, in addition to regressing the rewards for each state to $k_i$.
-The snippets are generated as contiguous subsequence from the trajectory, similar to ~\citet{Brown2019ExtrapolatingBS}.
+\textbf{Ranking loss for reward shaping via offline annotated rankings}: In practice for the (pref) setting (Section~\ref{sec:ranking_loss}), to increase supervision and prevent overfitting, we augment the offline dataset by regressing the snippets (length $l$) of each offline trajectory $\tau^i$ for behavior $\rho^i$ to $k*l$, in addition to regressing the rewards for each state to $k$.
+The snippets are generated as contiguous subsequence from the trajectory, similar to~\citet{Brown2019ExtrapolatingBS}.

-\subsection{Hyperparameters:}
+\subsection{Hyperparameters}